leapyear1969/JavaSendingMails/README.md

 # JavaSendingMails
-A java console app sending mails with 21vianet Office 365 account.
+A java console app that sending mails with 21vianet Office 365 account.